Dropbox (NASDAQ:DBX) Updates FY 2021 Earnings Guidance

-Dropbox (NASDAQ:DBX) issued an update on its FY 2021 earnings guidance on Friday morning.
+Dropbox (NASDAQ:DBX) updated its FY 2021 earnings guidance on Friday.
 The company provided earnings per share guidance of – for the period.
 The company issued revenue guidance of $2.12 billion-$2.13 billion, compared to the consensus revenue estimate of $2.11 billion.

+A number of brokerages have weighed in on DBX.
+The Goldman Sachs Group began coverage on shares of Dropbox in a report on Thursday.
+They issued a sell rating and a $26.00 price target for the company.
+DA Davidson reissued a buy rating on shares of Dropbox in a report on Wednesday, May 5th.
+Zacks Investment Research downgraded shares of Dropbox from a buy rating to a hold rating in a report on Tuesday.
+Finally, TheStreet downgraded shares of Dropbox from a c- rating to a d+ rating in a report on Thursday, May 13th.
+One research analyst has rated the stock with a sell rating, three have assigned a hold rating and two have assigned a buy rating to the company.
+Dropbox currently has a consensus rating of Hold and a consensus price target of $26.75.

-Dropbox (NASDAQ:DBX) last announced its earnings results on Thursday, May 6th.
-The company reported $0.35 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.15 by $0.20.
-The business had revenue of $511.60 million for the quarter, compared to analyst estimates of $505.17 million.
+Dropbox (NASDAQ:DBX) last posted its quarterly earnings data on Thursday, May 6th.
+The company reported $0.35 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.15 by $0.20.
+The firm had revenue of $511.60 million for the quarter, compared to the consensus estimate of $505.17 million.
 Dropbox had a return on equity of 15.02% and a net margin of 4.47%.
-Dropbox’s revenue for the quarter was up 12.4% compared to the same quarter last year.
-During the same quarter last year, the firm earned $0.17 EPS.
-As a group, equities research analysts predict that Dropbox will post 0.23 EPS for the current year.
+The business’s revenue for the quarter was up 12.4% compared to the same quarter last year.
+During the same quarter in the previous year, the company earned $0.17 EPS.
+Research analysts forecast that Dropbox will post 0.23 EPS for the current fiscal year.

-Several research firms have weighed in on DBX.
-Zacks Investment Research lowered Dropbox from a buy rating to a hold rating in a research report on Tuesday.
-TheStreet lowered Dropbox from a c- rating to a d+ rating in a research report on Thursday, May 13th.
-DA Davidson reaffirmed a buy rating on shares of Dropbox in a research report on Wednesday, May 5th.
-Finally, The Goldman Sachs Group began coverage on Dropbox in a research report on Thursday.
-They set a sell rating and a $26.00 price target on the stock.
-One analyst has rated the stock with a sell rating, three have issued a hold rating and two have assigned a buy rating to the company.
-Dropbox has an average rating of Hold and an average target price of $26.75.

 Dropbox Company Profile